 Why Visit Bath?

-Bath enchants as Britain's most beautiful Georgian city where honey-colored limestone buildings cascade down hillsides, Roman baths steam with ancient geothermal springs, and Jane Austen's Regency world comes alive along elegant crescents.
-This UNESCO World Heritage Site (pop.
-95,000) in Somerset preserves 2,000 years of bathing culture—Romans built the magnificent Baths complex around natural hot springs ($31 entry, audioguide included), medieval monks maintained healing waters, and Georgian society transformed Bath into fashionable spa destination where Beau Nash ruled as 'King of Bath.'
-The Royal Crescent's 30 terraced houses curve majestically (No.
+Bath enchants as Britain's single most beautiful and architecturally unified Georgian city, where elegant honey-colored Bath stone limestone buildings cascade harmoniously down verdant hillsides, remarkably well-preserved Roman Baths complex steam with natural 46°C geothermal hot springs bubbling since ancient times, and Jane Austen's Regency-era world comes tangibly alive along sweeping elegant crescents and sophisticated assembly rooms.
+This compact UNESCO World Heritage Site city (pop. about 95,000) in Somerset countryside preserves extraordinary 2,000+ years of continuous bathing culture and social history—Romans built the magnificent elaborate Baths complex around Britain's only natural hot springs around 60-70 AD (adult tickets from about £20; dynamic pricing by date, audio-guide included, allow 90 minutes minimum), medieval Benedictine monks maintained the healing therapeutic waters through Dark Ages, and elegant Georgian high society transformed 18th-century Bath into Britain's most fashionable spa destination where legendary dandy Beau Nash ruled as self-proclaimed "King of Bath" dictating fashion, manners, and social schedules.

 What to Do